stevencox/tycho/README.md

 ## Goals

 * **Application Simplity**:
   * The Kubernetes API is extensive and extremely well documented.
-It is also large, complex, supports an range of possibilities far greater than many applications need, and requires the creation and control of many objects even to accomplish simple scenarios.
-Running a Jupyter notebook might create deployments, replica_sets, srevices, and pods to run a  container.
+It is also large, complex, supports an range of possibilities far greater than many applications need, and often requires the creation and control of many objects to execute comparatively simple scenarios.
+Running a Jupyter notebook might create deployments, replica_sets, srevices, and persistent volume claims to run a  container.
+Tycho bridges the simplicity of Compose to the richness of Kubernetes' architecture.
   * Tycho brings the comparative simplicity and familiarity of Docker-compose to Kubernetes.
-* **Microservice**: We really like Kompose but wanted an end to end Python 12-factory style OpenAPI microservice.
+* **Microservice**: We wanted an end to end Python 12-factory style OpenAPI microservice that fits seamlessly into a Python ecosystem (which is why we did not use the excellent Kompose tool as a starting point).
 * **Lifecycle Management**: Tycho treats distributed systems as programs whose entire lifecycle can be programmatically managed via an API.
-* **Pluggable Orchestrators**: Tycho abstracts clients from the orchestrator.
-When we plug in a docker-compose orchestrator, teams will be able to start with compose and migrate to Kubernetes or other orchestrators.
+* **Pluggable Orchestrators**: The Tycho compiler abstracts clients from the orchestrator.
+It creates an abstract syntax tree to model input systems and generates orchestrator specific artifacts.
 * **Policy**: Tycho anticipates incorporating a policy definition and enforcement layer to allow roles, network policy, and other concerns to be woven into a deployment.

 ## Prior Art